-- What osteoporosis femoral neck exercises will build bone density in your femoral neck.
+- What osteoporosis femoral neck exercises will build femoral neck bone density?

-- Why should you care about the neck of the femur (I explain the type of bone in your body and what is susceptible to fracture).
+- Why should you care about the femoral neck (I explain the type of bone in your body and what is susceptible to fracture).

-- Why there is a high risk of femur neck fracture.
+- Why there is a high risk of femoral neck fracture.

-- What movements (and specifically Yoga positions) you should modify or stop to avoid a fracture at the neck of femur.
+- Movements (and specifically Yoga positions) you should modify or stop to avoid a femoral neck fracture.

 Many of my patients often confuse the neck of the femur with the neck pain that they erroneously associate when they have osteoporosis.
 These are two separate things.
 The neck pain you experience is not caused by your osteoporosis (other than the anxiety caused by a low Bone Mineral Density test score).
 I explain this in my blog dedicated to neck pain osteoporosis.

-1.2 Why You Should Care About the Neck of Femur
+4. Why You Should Care About the Femoral Neck?

 The long shaft of our femur has lots of cortical bone.
 It’s the type of bone that you would give your dog to chew on.
 Usually, it’s a cross-section of the femur of a cow.
 Your dog will chew on it for weeks sometimes because it’s very strong cortical bone.